Gravity-Spy/GravitySpy/README.md

                         with those different times boxes [Default:[0.5,1,2,4] --channelname=CHANNELNAME
                         channel name [Default:GDS-CALIB_STRAIN]
+  --colorMap=COLORMAP   What color would you like the omegascans to be?
-  --detector=DETECTOR   detector name [L1 or H1].
+                        [Default: jet] [Options: bone, copper,hot] --detector=DETECTOR   detector name [L1 or H1].
 [No Default must supply] --gpsStart=GPSSTART   gps Start Time of Query for meta data and omega scans.
                         [No Default must supply]